ananthp/beautifulnote/blog/_posts/2017-07-13-sadhakam-building-up-swara-gnanam.markdown

 </script>

-<a {{ site.new_tab }} href='{{ site.sadhakam_app_link }}'>Sādhakam: Carnatic Swara Gnanam Practice</a> is an android app which helps students build their Swara Gnanam.
+<a {{ site.new_tab }} href='{{ site.sadhakam_app_link }}'>Sadhakam: Carnatic Swara Gnanam Practice</a> is an android app which helps students build their Swara Gnanam.
 Practicing with the app, doing the interactive exercises, students gradually develop their ability to identify swarams they hear.
 Hearing a sound and being able to tell the swarasthanam instantly is a wonderful skill, isn't it?

 <img class="img-fluid center-block" alt="Challenge answered correct" src="{{ page.image | absolute_url }}" />